Our Favorite Austin Hotels

 - Best Cheap/Midrange Hotel: Austin Motel

 5. East Austin

-The Domain shopping center features 100 upscale and mainstream retail stores and restaurants including boutique shops, chain retailers as well as high-end shops such as David Yurman, Louis Vuitton, Tiffany & Co. and Neiman Marcus.
-In the Domain shopping area there are four on site hotels; Westin Austin at The Domain, Lone Star Court, The Archer Hotel and Aloft Austin.
+The Domain shopping center features 100 upscale and mainstream retail stores and restaurants including boutique shops, chain retailers as well as high-end shops such as David Yurman, Louis Vuitton, Tiffany & Co., and Neiman Marcus.
+In the Domain shopping area there are four on-site hotels; Westin at The Domain, Lone Star Court, The Archer, and Aloft.
 The most family-friendly of these is Lone Star Court with amenities that include a swimming pool, outdoor fire pits, and a workout room.

 The Zilker neighborhood is great for families and those who love the outdoors.
 It’s just south of downtown and allows for quick trips to the city sites.
 The 350 acre Zilker park offers opportunities to get out in the Texas sunshine.
 The park is a great spot for a picnic or to fly kites.
 The lake offers rentals for canoes, kayaks, and stand-up paddleboards.
 On warm days, head to the Barton Springs Pool for a swim.
 Also nearby are the Zilker Botanical Gardens.
 One fun activity for families is the 25-minute Zilker Zephyr train ride through the park.
 Beyond the outdoor activities, the Zilker neighborhood has a nice selection of restaurants and food trucks.
 Nearby hotels include The Guild Lamar Union if you prefer ultra-modern apartment-style hotels.
 Another good option is the Carpenter hotel which is a short walk to Zilker Park and the train station.
 Both hotels have a pool onsite.

 - Best Time to Visit Austin